Narisa Chakrabongse: Green World Foundation

 Green World Foundation was founded in 1990 by Chakrabongse, under the patronage of Her Royal Highness Princess Galyani Vadhana, with the aim to provide an easy access of knowledge on the Thai environment through various forms of media.

 In the past decade, the foundation has shifted its focus to the urban environment, with a special emphasis on reconnecting city-dwellers with nature.
 This entails regular outdoor activities to promote awareness of urban biodiversity and their connection to urban health and resilience.
 One of the goals of the foundation is to make Bangkok a livable and resilient habitat, for humans and co-existing species.

 Chakrabongse Villas

-Located in the heart of historic Bangkok, on the banks of the Chao Phraya River, Chakrabongse Villas & Residences invites travelers to experience the privileged lifestyle of a bygone era.
-With views towards the spires of the Temple of Dawn, the villa was built as a retreat from palace life by Prince Chakrabongse in 1908.
-Today, in the hands of his granddaughter Narisa Chakrabongse, the villa and gardens have found new life as a boutique hotel that reflects both her family's history and her appreciation of Thai art, cuisine and culture.
+Located in Bangkok, on the banks of the Chao Phraya River, Chakrabongse Villas & Residences were built as a retreat by Prince Chakrabongse in 1908.
+Today, the villa and gardens operate as a boutique hotel.

 Chakrabongse Villas is a common venue for various cultural events.
 "We are collaborating with Museum Siam to organize a festival of art, literature, performance, music, and food called Bangkok edge.
 It's a lot of work, but we think we are well-placed to do something like that", says Narisa in her interview to Bangkok 101.